zgulde/cods/docs/python-deployment-guide.md

     that is, if you have multiple python application deployed on your server, they can't use the same port number.

-1. Make note of your server admin password (sudo password):

-    This password will be required when setting up the site:

-    ```
-    myserver credentials
-    ```

 1. Run the command below to setup the site:

     ```